quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 Leeonas and his team was a pleasure to work with.
 They took the fear out of buying a home.
-I’ve started this process a few times over the years and never crossed the finish line due to the process seeming so long, difficult and scary.
+I've started this process a few times over the years and never crossed the finish line due to the process seeming so long, difficult and scary.
 Well after 20 years thanks to Leeonas and his team I am now a home owner!
 Leeonas went above and beyond to help and to answer questions and to clarify when needed to help streamline this process and get me closed quickly.
-If you’re looking for someone that really takes pride in what they do and that will put you first then contact Leeonas and his team today.
+If you're looking for someone that really takes pride in what they do and that will put you first then contact Leeonas and his team today.

 
 1